Employee Engagement Tools

 Benefits of Employee Engagement Tools

-• Make employees feel heard: Employee engagement software provides an outlet for employees to anonymously share their opinions, voice out any concerns about the workplace and work culture, and propose suggestions for improvement.
+• Give Employees a Voice with Anonymous Feedback Tools: Employee engagement software provides an outlet for employees to anonymously share their honest opinions, voice out any concerns about the workplace and work culture, and propose suggestions for improvement.
 When employees feel heard and their feedback is taken into account, it leads to less turnover and higher productivity.

-• Craft and deploy surveys like an expert: There’s no need to reinvent the wheel.
-The best employee engagement platforms are built on solid research, which often includes the input of IO psychology experts.
+• Launch Expert-Designed Engagement Surveys in Minutes: There’s no need to reinvent the wheel.
+The best employee engagement platforms are built on solid research, which often includes input from industrial-organizational (IO) psychology experts.
 They also often come with a host of ready-made survey templates you can deploy in minutes, with recommendations on what to ask, when to ask it, and how often.

-• Automatically analyze and uncover employee sentiment patterns: One problem with traditional employee engagement surveys is that it can take a long time to analyze all the feedback gathered.
+• Turn Feedback into Insights with Real-Time Sentiment Analysis: One problem with traditional employee engagement surveys is that they can take a long time to analyze all the feedback gathered.
 A lot of what is uncovered relates broadly to the employee experience but lacks actionable next steps.
 The best employee engagement tools can analyze feedback as it comes and give you a comprehensive understanding of employee sentiments, preferences, and areas for improvement.

-• Continuously perform culture health: Most employee engagement platforms use pulse surveys to gather small amounts of data in frequent intervals.
+• Monitor Workplace Culture Health with Continuous Pulse Checks: Most employee engagement platforms use pulse surveys to gather small amounts of data in frequent intervals.
 These surveys ask only one or two questions, keeping the pressure low and the response rate high.
 By establishing a consistent feedback loop, you can identify trends, address concerns before they grow into systemic problems, and adapt strategies to maintain a psychologically safe working environment.

-• Do a lot more than surveys: Oftentimes, employee engagement platforms bundle up their offerings with other solutions in the employee experience tech space, such as employee recognition and performance management software.
-Having all of these tools integrated into one platform reduces tech fatigue for your team and is easy on your budget too.
+• Go Beyond Feedback: Oftentimes, employee engagement platforms bundle up their offerings with other solutions in the employee experience tech space, such as employee recognition and performance management software.
+Having all of these tools integrated into one platform reduces tech fatigue for your team and is easy on your budget, too.

 Common Mistakes When Buying and Using Employee Engagement Platforms

-• Unreasonable expectations of impact: To be effective, the platform must work alongside a distinctive, authentic, and appreciative work culture.
+• Expecting Software to Solve Cultural Problems: To be effective, the platform must work alongside a distinctive, authentic, and appreciative work culture.
 The software can supplement your efforts, but it won't “fix” company-wide problems with engagement.
 Employee engagement experts Mallory Herrin and Tracie Marie agree here, and Marie's experience has borne this out.
 She reminds us in no uncertain terms that engagement software cannot replace the power of a human connection.

-• Unreasonable expectations of adoption: Affecting a company-wide change will take time.
+• Assuming Quick Employee Buy-In: Affecting a company-wide change will take time.
 Simply put, inspiring behavioral change is difficult.
 After working in an environment that could have been more attentive to their engagement, employees are sometimes distrustful of initiatives that promise brighter days.
 The process of winning over the skeptics can’t happen overnight, but it can happen.
 The right time to start, whether with engagement software or other means, is now.

-• Underestimating the slow pace of implementation: Like the plodding, uphill struggle of behavior change, implementing a new HR tool can also be painfully sluggish.
+• Overlooking Integration and Setup Time: Like the plodding, uphill struggle of behavior change, implementing a new HR tool can also be painfully sluggish.
 To make it as easy as possible, choose a platform with an open API and/or partnerships with tools you already use.
 Consider your HR tech stack and daily communication tools: Both must be seamlessly connected to your new tool to ensure a seamless transition.

-• Trying to do too much, too fast: Be conservative and methodical about your rollout game plan.
+• Rolling Out Too Much Too Soon: Be conservative and methodical about your rollout game plan.
 Some vendors offer assistance with this process, but if yours doesn't (or you choose not to follow it), you can orchestrate a successful rollout with good planning and reasonable expectations.
 From our experience, creating a schedule with a regular cadence that introduces features slowly is best.
 We’ve also found it helpful to take feedback from departments across the organization about the rollout order: the insight of your leadership and individual contributors is a massive asset.

 About Us